Mootbing/mail-fricker/README.md

 # mail-fucker
-cause havoc in other people's inboxes, spams the crap out of them
+Cause havoc in other people's inboxes, spams the crap out of them
+# How to use?
+Check out the .yaml file